LuisNinoF/LuisNinoF/README.md

 ## Objective

 I’m currently expanding my software expertise by programming ARM microcontrollers to create smart products.
-I am now eager to transition to the field of embedded systems and IoT as a firmware engineer.
+I am now eager to transition to the field of embedded systems and IoT.

 ## Skills